zdravkov/kendo-docs/api/web/toolbar.md

 Fires when the user clicks a command button.

 > The event does not fire for toggable buttons.
-If the button has `toggle: true` please use the toggle event.
+If the button has `toggle: true` use the `toggle` event.

 #### Event Data